kaust-rccl/ksl-docs/docs/source/data_management/compressing_data.rst

  * `lbzip2 <http://lbzip2.org/>`_: creates compressed files compatible with bzip2
  * `zstd <https://github.com/facebook/zstd/blob/dev/README.md>`_: new compression tool which is parallelized

 These tools have different compression ratios, CPU and memory usage and compression times.
-If you want a no-brainer, go with pigz: you will be able to decompress on any OS anywhere in the World ;)
+If you want a no-brainer, go with pigz: you will be able to decompress on any OS anywhere in the World
 There are other traditional compression tools installed on the compute nodes such as: gzip and lrzip but we recommend the parallel compression tools.

+.. _compression_example:

 SLURM job script to run parallel compression
 --------------------------------------------